OFD5/FINDME/README.md

-I created this tool to help Forensic Investigators, people from Tracelabs or the charleyproject to trace people efficently and get the output of Information in nice HTML Format and enhancing OSINT.
+I created this tool to help Forensic Investigators, people from <a href="https://www.tracelabs.org/"> Tracelabs </a>  or the <a href="https://charleyproject.org/"> charleyproject </a>  to trace people efficently and get the output of Information in nice HTML Format and enhancing OSINT.

+# References and sites related to the study.
 https://www.saps.gov.za/crimestop/missing/ .
 <br>
 https://www.tracelabs.org/